Everything you need to know...

 - Build your understanding of the design industry by working with clients and industry professionals on live projects.

-- Learn what it's like to work as an interior designer addressing the needs of commercial clients.
+- Learn what it's like to work as an interior architectural designer addressing the needs of private and commercial clients.

-- Develop your skills as a designer and interior designer.
+- Develop your skills as a designer and interior architectural consultant.

 - Work in state-of-the-art workshops in the heart of the creative community.

 This course will equip you with the creative skills and knowledge to enter into the world of interior architectural design through working on various creative design briefs and live projects for clients.
 You will build a portfolio of work over your degree, preparing you for a rewarding career in an exciting industry.